 - A wide array of groups, (including groups for adult survivors of childhood abuse and domestic violence and groups for parents, partners, siblings and children of murdered family members).
 Click here for more information about our group therapy services.

 - Hospital-based and system-wide victim advocacy and support

 The VOV offers consultation to individuals and their providers as well as to community groups and agencies that have either been impacted by violence or provide care to those who have been victimized.

-If you or someone you love has been affected by violence, hatred or abuse, the Victim Advocacy and Support Team is here to help you rebuild your life.
+If you or someone you love has been affected by violence, hatred or abuse, the Victim Resource Center is here to help you rebuild your life.

 Violence or abuse can happen to anyone.
 Victims of violence or abuse sometimes feel isolated and alone, reluctant to reach out to others.
 You may experience feelings of fear, numbness and shock, helplessness, anger, anxiety, depression and even guilt or self-blame.
 You may have questions about how to cope with your physical injuries, how to heal from the emotional impact of your experiences, how to file a report with the police, and what the court process would be like for you.
 Or you may just want someone to talk to - someone who understands.